Window Spool

 Algorithm for specifications with UNBOUNDED FOLLOWING

-If a query uses a ROWS or RANGE specification with UNBOUNDED FOLLOWING, the optimizer reverses the specified sort order and swaps and reverses the start and end specifications.
+If a query uses a ROWS or RANGE specification with UNBOUNDED FOLLOWING, the optimizer reverses the specified sort order, swaps and reverses the start and end specifications, and, if needed, reverses the aggregate function (e.g. LAST_VALUE instead of FIRST_VALUE).
 The end result is exactly equivalent, but uses UNBOUNDED PRECEDING.
 This allows the Window Spool operator to then use any of the three algorithms described above.

 Algorithm for specifications with UNBOUNDED FOLLOWING and UNBOUNDED PRECEDING